TomCordemans/LABS/docs/wireshark/README.md

 **8.1 Capture, analyze and decrypt wireless traffic**

-1. Run the command `sudo airmon-ng` to display the list of available adapters.
+- Step 1: Run the command `sudo airmon-ng` to display the list of available adapters.

 ![Success](./assets/wlan1.png)

-2. Enter the command `sudo airmon-ng check kill` to avoid interference with other tools.
+- Step 2: Enter the command `sudo airmon-ng check kill` to avoid interference with other tools.

 ![Success](./assets/wlan2.png)

-3. Execute the command `sudo airmon-ng start wlan1`to put the adapter in monitor mode.
+- Step 3: Execute the command `sudo airmon-ng start wlan1`to put the adapter in monitor mode.

 ![Success](./assets/wlan3.png)

-4. Use the command `sudo airodump-ng wlan1mon` to scan for WLAN networks.
+- Step 4: Use the command `sudo airodump-ng wlan1mon` to scan for WLAN networks.

 ![Success](./assets/wlan4.png)

 Our focus is on the wireless network identified as Demo-WLAN, which operates on channel 1.

-5. Run the command `sudo wireshark` to start Wireshark and add the `Wireless toolbar` via the `View` menu.
+- Step 5: Run the command `sudo wireshark` to start Wireshark and add the `Wireless toolbar` via the `View` menu.
 Change the channel to 1 and double-click on the interface `wlan1mon`.

 ![Success](./assets/wlan5.png)

-6. The captured frames are displayed.
+- Step 6: The captured frames are displayed.
 This visualization is not ideal since multiple SSIDs are visible, while we are only interested in Demo-WLAN.

 ![Success](./assets/wlan6.png)

-7. A simpler and more efficient approach is to use the command `sudo airodump-ng --bssid 66:22:32:1B:26:66 -c 1 -w ./Desktop/our_capture wlan1mon`.
+- Step 7: A simpler and more efficient approach is to use the command `sudo airodump-ng --bssid 66:22:32:1B:26:66 -c 1 -w ./Desktop/our_capture wlan1mon`.
 This causes us to capture only the frames that belong to the wireless network Demo-WLAN.
 We can then further analyze our capture with Wireshark.
 This is therefore a typical example where Wireshark is not used for capturing but only for analyzing network traffic.